juliangut/slim-routing/README.md

 Provided response types:

-* `JsonResponseTypeHandler` receives a PayloadResponseType and returns a json response
+* `JsonResponseTypeHandler` receives a PayloadResponseType and returns a JSON response
+* `XmlResponseTypeHandler` receives a PayloadResponseType and returns a XML response (requires [spatie/array-to-xml](https://github.com/spatie/array-to-xml))
 * `TwigViewResponseTypeHandler` receives a generic ViewResponseType and returns a template rendered thanks to Twig and [Slim's Twig-View](https://github.com/slimphp/Twig-View)

 ### Routes